Home buyer's Guide to Better Credit

-• Credit to Debt Ratio — How much do you owe versus your available credit?
+• Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-• Types of Credit — Do you have a healthy mix of loans and credit cards?
+• Types of Credit — Do you have a healthy mix of credit cards and loans?

-We're used to working with all tiers of FICO scores.
+Improving your FICO score is the best way to ease into owning a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-Raise your FICO score to buy a home in Needham with Louis Wolfson & Co. as your agent - (617) 799-3326
+Raise your FICO score to buy a property in Needham with Louis Wolfson & Co. as your real estate agent - (617) 799-3326

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.

 Looking to Buy?